MSW - Master of Social Work

 the share of students who graduate in 4 years or less

 the percent of recent graduates who feel that the MSW adequately prepared them to enter, or advance, their career

 average number of credit hours attempted by MSW students in a semester (Winter 2018)

 the percent of MSW graduates who pass their Clinical Licensure Exam on the first try (2008-2017)

 Would you like to have a conversation about our MSW program?

-Please join us at an information session held virtually on:
+Please join us at an information session held once or twice each month.

 See details on the Admissions page.

 The completion of the MSW normally requires a minimum of 60 credit hours.
 Students with advanced standing may need as few as 38 credit hours.
 For information on tuition per credit hour and other fees, please visit the costs portion of the GVSU Financial Aid website.